Gambling and online casinos in the Marshall Islands

 Online gambling is the main gambling business in the country.

-No physical casinos, but internet gambling licenses- issued to companies focused on international markets -
+There are no physical casinos, but internet gambling licenses are issued to companies focused on international markets -

 primarily Asia, Europe and South America.